sleibrock/Randombrot/README.md

 * Buy a better Raspberry Pi for a Racket performance increase
 * Implement some kind of learning to improve randomization process
 * Process Fourier Transforms of each image and upload it alongside
+* Render 3D maps (if possible by the hardware) of Julia sets

 # Setup Instructions